-Note: In cases where a single group performs a PSCS for every terminal for a given Interconnecting Element; the documentation of the receipt of communications described in Requirement R4 and Measures M8 is not necessary.Note: In cases where a single group performs an overall coordination study for a given Interconnecting Element; a single document that describes the information listed in Requirement R3, Parts 3.1 and 3.3 below is sufficient for use by all entities.
+Note: In cases where a single group performs an overall coordination study for a given Interconnecting Element; a single document that describes the information listed in Requirement R3, Parts 3.1 and 3.3 below is sufficient for use by all entities.

 - R4.
-Each Transmission Owner, Generator Owner, and Distribution Provider that received a summary of the results of a PSCS or a technical justification explaining why a PSCS is not required (pursuant to Requirement R1, Part 1.2) shall, within 90 calendar days after receipt or according to an agreed upon schedule, review the summary of the results or the technical justification, and respond to the other owner(s) either: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Long-term Planning] - Confirming that the summary of the results was reviewed and no coordination issues were identified, or - Confirming that the summary of the results was reviewed and any identified coordination issue(s) were noted, or - Confirming that a technical justification was reviewed and no issue(s) were identified, or - Confirming that a technical justification was reviewed and any identified issue(s) were noted - M8.
+Each Transmission Owner, Generator Owner, and Distribution Provider that received a summary of the results of a PSCS or a technical justification explaining why a PSCS is not required (pursuant to Requirement R1, Part 1.2) shall, within 90 calendar days after receipt or according to an agreed upon schedule, review the summary of the results or the technical justification, and respond to the other owner(s) either: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Long-term Planning] - Confirming that the summary of the results was reviewed and no coordination issues were identified, or - Confirming that the summary of the results was reviewed and any identified coordination issue(s) were noted, or

+- Confirming that a technical justification was reviewed and no issue(s) were identified, or - Confirming that a technical justification was reviewed and any identified issue(s) were noted - M8.
 Acceptable evidence for Requirement R4 is dated documentation (hardcopy or electronic file formats) demonstrating that response was provided according to the agreed-upon schedule, or within 90 calendar days absent such an agreement.

-Rationale for R5: This requirement obligates owner(s) of Protection System(s) associated with Interconnecting Elements to communicate and address any identified coordination issues prior-prior to implementing the proposed Protection System(s) change(s) or addition(s); i.e., the in-service date of the Protection System(s).
-Requirement R5 does not apply to the permanent changes described in Requirement 3, Part 3.3.
+Rationale for R5: This requirement ensures owner(s) of Protection System(s) associated with Interconnecting Elements have communicated and addressed any identified coordination issues prior to implementing changes in the Protection System(s) (i.e., the in-service date of the Protection System(s)).